Always Dress For The Water Temperature Fengquan Guan May 9th, 2010 - Milford, Connecticut

 When he didn’t return within two hours, Guan’s friend called the local police and the Coast Guard was brought in to search the area.
 Using helicopters, Falcon jets, and rescue boats, police and Coast Guard personnel initially canvassed 1,250 square miles searching for him.
 The search was finally called off the next day at 9 p.m. after no sign of either Guan or his kayak could be found.

-One day later, however, his kayak was discovered by Southold police officers, swamped at the high tide line in Goldsmith's Inlet, and the search was resumed, again without success.
+One day later, however, the search was resumed, again without success, when his kayak was discovered by Southold police officers, swamped at the high tide line in Goldsmith's Inlet - which is 32 miles away on the opposite side of Long Island Sound from where he launched his kayak.
 His body was finally recovered two weeks later when it washed ashore on Ocean Beach in Amagansett.
 The Body Glove PFD was found washed ashore nearby, suggesting that perhaps it wasn’t properly fastened and came off in the water.
 [Click photos to zoom]

 Guan had planned to take a short paddle along the shoreline, but at some point he got far enough offshore that his kayak was caught by the wind.
 This can happen very suddenly and without warning when the boat leaves the protection of the wind shadow.